awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 + `kms:GenerateDataKeyWithoutPlainText`
 + `kms:ReEncrypt`

 To follow the principle of least privilege, do not allow full access to `kms:CreateGrant`\.
-Instead, allow the user to create grants on the CMK only when the grant is created on the user's behalf by an AWS service, as shown in the following example:
+Instead, allow the user to create grants on the CMK only when the grant is created on the user's behalf by an AWS service, as shown in the following example\.

 ```
 {